Tonywuhk/realai.org/environments.md

 [Deep reinforcement learning](http://realai.org/deep-reinforcement-learning/) (DRL) agents learn from interactions with the environments.
 Since 2013, DRL environments have become increasingly more flexible and sophisticated.

+[OpenAI Gym](https://github.com/openai/gym) is a toolkit for developing and comparing RL algorithms.
+It supports teaching agents everything from walking to playing games like Pong or Go.
+Following [the closure of OpenAI Gym's website](https://www.reddit.com/r/MachineLearning/comments/6zvlm2/d_openai_closing_down_gym_toolkit_website/) in September 2017, [Montréal.AI](http://www.montreal.ai/) offered in a [tweet](https://twitter.com/Montreal_AI/status/908108070026399745) to maintain the website and create an enhanced version of OpenAI Gym.

-[OpenAI Gym](https://gym.openai.com/) supports teaching agents everything from walking to playing games like Pong or Go.
-OpenAI's [Universe](https://universe.openai.com/) is a software platform for measuring and training AI acrosss many games, websites and other applications.
+OpenAI's [Universe](https://universe.openai.com/) is a software platform for measuring and training AI across many games, websites and other applications.
 As of June 2017, there is an attempt to [remake Universe](https://blog.aqnichol.com/2017/06/11/why-im-remaking-openai-universe/) that avoids Flash and VNC.
 A bunch of HTML5 games are wrapped in a single API in project [μniverse](https://github.com/unixpickle/muniverse).

 * 2016 December 5.
 [Universe](https://blog.openai.com/universe/). *OpenAI*.
 * 2016 April 27.
 [OpenAI Gym Beta](https://blog.openai.com/openai-gym-beta/). *OpenAI*.